-If you have questions about the information in this booklet, get in touch with your Local Coordinator (contact information is printed on your YFU ID card) or send a message to the YFU Grants Team at yfu.org.
+If you have questions about the information in this booklet, get in touch with your Local Coordinator or send a message to yfu.org.
 If you are not sure how to reach your Local Coordinator, call the YFU main office at 989-777-4420 to request this information.